bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/midterm_unit5.rst

         :feedback_a: This would be the correct answer if there were only two loops nested, but there are three.
 Try again!
         :feedback_b: Take a look at how many times each inner loop will execute every time the outer loop runs.
         :feedback_c: Correct!
-        :feedback_d: Try again - check the difference between <= and < in each loop.
+        :feedback_d: Try again - check the difference between &lt;= and &lt; in each loop.
         :feedback_e: If you got this value you probably made one extra call to the each of the loops, notice that the loops start at 1 and not 0.

         Consider the following block of code.
 What value is returned from ``solution(5)``?